bleader/slalom-stopwatch/index.md

 ## Slalom Stopwatch

+**Status**: Currently doing proof of concept for the different parts.

 This project aims to create a wireless stopwatch for slalom.

 The goal is to use wifi to get start and stop stations talking to each other,